Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: The Formulation of a Proactive Detector

 \subsubsection{Detection Rate Only: When $\lambda = 0$}

 When $\lambda = 0$, the attacker does not suffer a penalty from distorting the messages, and the signaling game $\mc{G}_2$ can be considered as a `cheap-talk' game \cite{crawford1982cheap_talk}.
-We arrive at the following conclusions on the attacker's equilibrium strategies. \begin{prop} Let the signaling game $\mc{G}_2$ be the one defined by Definition \ref{Def:signalling_game}, and let \eqref{eq:potential} be the optimization problem for the attacker with $\lambda = 0$.
+We arrive at the following conclusions on the attacker's equilibrium strategies. \begin{prop} Let $\mc{G}_2$ be the signaling game defined in Definition \ref{Def:signalling_game}.
+Let \eqref{eq:potential} be the optimization problem for the attacker with $\lambda = 0$.
 Then, the attacker's strategies at equilibrium are all such that the following constraints are met. \begin{enumerate} \item When $0<\beta<1$, the attacker's equilibrium strategies $\sigma^*_1,\sigma^*_0$ satisfy the following constraints:

 The regions of rejection and of acceptance are:

 \item When $\beta \geq 1$, distributions that satisfy the constraint

 are equilibrium strategies for the attacker.
 The corresponding regions of rejection and of acceptance are: $M_1 = \varnothing,\;M_0 = M$. \end{enumerate} \end{prop} For the proof of the proposition, we refer to Section \ref{subsec:lam_0_sender} in the appendix.